Stacey Solomon: X Factor

 In 2009, Solomon auditioned for the sixth series of The X Factor, performing "What a Wonderful World".
 She was among the top 12 contestants and advanced to the live shows and was mentored by Dannii Minogue.
 During the first week of the live shows she performed Coldplay's "The Scientist".
 During week two, she performed "At Last", receiving the most votes of the public.
 She sang "When You Wish Upon a Star" during the third week.
 On the fourth week, all contestants had to sing rock songs; Minogue selected "Somewhere Only We Know", and Solomon's performance resulted in positive reviews.
 On the fifth week, she sang "Son of a Preacher Man".
 The sixth week into the competition, Solomon sang Queen's "Who Wants to Live Forever".
 During the sixth week, she and her fellow X Factor finalists released a cover of Michael Jackson's "You Are Not Alone", which topped the charts on the UK Singles Chart and the Irish Singles Chart.
 On the seventh week, she performed "I Can't Make You Love Me".
 In the quarter-final, Solomon performed "Rule the World" by Take That and "Something About the Way You Look Tonight" by Elton John.
 In the semi-final, she performed another Michael Jackson song, "The Way You Make Me Feel", and the song "Somewhere".
 During the final week, she performed a duet "Feeling Good" with Michael Bublé.
 She also performed "What a Wonderful World" and "Who Wants to Live Forever".
-Solomon was awarded third place in the competition, behind winner Joe McElderry and runner-up Olly Murs.
+Solomon was the last contestant eliminated, behind winner Joe McElderry and runner-up Olly Murs.
 Solomon went on tour with her fellow X Factor finalists.
-In December 2010, she returned to the show, where she presented the show from Essex for winner, Matt Cardle.

-Post X Factor
+She returned to the show in December 2010, where she presented from Essex for winner, Matt Cardle and to the fourteenth series of The X Factor UK in December 2017, presenting alongside George Shelley, interviewing the finalists relatives and friends at the live finals from ExCeL London.
+She returned in the same position the following year, In 2015, the singer signed to Warren Askew & Oliver Moheda at Total Artist Management.

+Albums

-In June 2011, Solomon began working on her debut album, due to be released in 2012.
-Her first single from the album was originally to be released in February, but was delayed.
-On 5 November 2011, she performed as the headline act at Paisley's Christmas Lights Switch On event.
-In September 2011, it was reported that Solomon was in a bidding war between record labels; however, she stated that she will have complete control.
+In June 2011, Solomon began working on her debut album.
+It was a work in progress for several years.
+Shy was finally released in April 2015.
+She stated that she had complete control in a bidding war between record labels.

-On 18 December 2011, Solomon released a cover of Chris Rea's "Driving Home for Christmas" as her Christmas single.
-The single was used for the Iceland Christmas commercial and reached number 27 in the UK Singles Chart.
+In 2011, Solomon performed as the headline act at Paisley's Christmas Lights Switch On event and released a cover of Chris Rea's "Driving Home for Christmas" as her Christmas single.
+It was used for the Iceland Christmas commercial and reached number 27 in the UK Singles Chart.
+Solomon was also the headline artist of 2014 tour of the world's largest children's choir, Young Voices, performing tracks from her forthcoming debut album.

-On 29 November 2013, Solomon was announced as the headline artist to lead a choir of over 110,000 primary school children.
-She joined the Young Voices tour, which took place from 14 January to 5 February 2014 in Birmingham, Sheffield, London and Manchester.
-The singer performed tracks from her forthcoming debut album on the tour, scheduled for release in 2014.
-Her debut album Shy was released in April 2015 along with the title track single.
-In 2016, she released her second single from the album, "My Big Mistake".